heavywatal/esb-hpc/content/usage.md

     % cat ~/.ssh/id_ed25519.pub | pbcopy
     ```

-1. After the administrator add your public key to your `~/.ssh/authorized_keys` on the server,
+1. After the administrator adds your public key to your `~/.ssh/authorized_keys` on the server,
     you can login from the local computer with the private key `~/.ssh/id_ed25519`.
     ```
     % ssh your_username_on_metal@metal.campus.soken.ac.jp